-Back-to-school season is upon us, so we compiled some tips for doing laundry on campus!
-Whether you're doing laundry for the first time or you're comfortable with the process but have never used a communal laundry space before, we hope you find these tips useful.
+Graduation season is upon us, followed by back-to-school season, so we've compiled some laundry tips for the college-bound!
+Whether you're doing your own laundry for the first time or you're comfortable with the process but have never used a communal laundry space before, we hope you find these tips useful.

 Commercial washers and dryers are not the same as household appliances.
 On one hand, they're bigger, so you can fit more into each load.
 On the other hand, the "normal" wash cycle might be more vigorous than what you're used to and the dryers might run a little hotter.
 Choose your settings wisely! ☝🏾